-The Local Education Agency (LEA) [e.g. school, college] is the end-user of the services and bandwidth available over the network.
-Responsibilities of the LEA would include maintaining a secure Local Area Network (LAN) extending to the Ethernet port on the router, including but not limited to effective virus protection, current Operating Systems with updates on all devices, properly licensed software, uninterruptible power supplies, and device security.
-The LEA will also maintain its own videoconferencing and distance learning equipment or contract for maintenance on the equipment.
-The LEA will also own and maintain its building router using contracted vendor maintenance.
-The maintenance includes a current operating system, up-to-date access lists, appropriate reflective access lists, and redundancy of core devices to the extent possible.
-The LEAs will have representation on the Network Nebraska Advisory Group (NNAG).
+The Local Education Agency (LEA) [e.g. school, ESU, college] is the end-user of the services and bandwidth available over the network.
+Currently, each school, ESU, or college maintains its own technical support staff.
+The level of support ranges from volunteer or stipended part time staff in smaller schools to multiple full-time staff in larger schools, ESUs and college campus network operations centers.
+Responsibilities of the LEA under the wide area, flexibly provisioned, high bandwidth network-would include maintaining a secure Local Area Network (LAN) extending to the Ethernet port on the router, including but not limited to effective virus protection, current Operating Systems with updates on all devices, properly licensed software, uninterruptible power supplies, and device security.
+The LEA will-would also maintain its own videoconferencing and distance learning equipment or contract for maintenance on the equipment.
+The LEA will-would also own and maintain its building router using contracted vendor maintenance.
+The maintenance would includes a current operating system, up-to-date access lists, appropriate reflective access lists, and redundancy of core devices to the extent possible.
+The LEAs will-would have representation on the Network Nebraska Advisory Group (NNAG).

-The Distance Learning Consortia (DLC) directors would be the primary interface between the network upgrade project and the end-users.
+The Distance Learning Consortia (DLC) directors would be the primary interface between the network upgrade project and the end-users. currently function as schedulers, troubleshooters, eRate specialists, program developers, and the member schools' technical and contract liaisons to the telecommunication service providers.
 At the outset, their responsibilities would include interpreting and communicating the future capabilities and functionality of the network upgrade project, implicated costs, and applications available to the school districts and administrators.
-DLC directors would be responsible for developing training materials on the new IP video technology for school district staff and teachers.
+As the wide area network upgrade is phased in, DLC directors would be responsible for developing training materials on the new IP video technology for school district staff and teachers.
 DLC directors would also help: Develop specifications and guidelines for the purchase and provisioning of a statewide asset management system for monitoring of videoconferencing facilities; develop specifications and guidelines for a web-based event clearinghouse of educational programs and opportunities; and guide schools with the purchase and deployment of additional IP video devices.
-The DLC directors would eventually evolve into coordinators of digital content, operating as the programmatic representatives for area schools.
+The DLC directors would eventually evolve intobecome coordinators of digital content, operating as the programmatic representatives for area schools.
 The DLC directors would have representation on the Network Nebraska Advisory Group (NNAG).